miguelmartin75/anax/README.md

 };
 ```

 That is, a movement system requires entities with a `PositionComponent` and `VelocityComponent`.
-You may determine if an entity is removed/added to the system via these two overrideable (virtual) methods:
+You may determine if an entity is removed/added to the system via these two override-able (virtual) methods:

 - `onEntityAdded(Entity&)`
 - `onEntityRemoved(Entity&)`